Farewell to the Asylum Street Spankers

 I’ve found a new love: rocks; I can paint them (and water, yes always water) for a long time to come and find endless treasure…

 The Art Sale has gone well.
-I've much appreciation to everyone whose purchased work in the last month.
-There are a handful of paintings left that will still be available for this weekend only at 90% off.
-MattAbraxas Art Sale - Click This
+I’ve much appreciation to everyone whose purchased work in the last month.
+There are —

 When I see work by my favorite artists, I am seeing my own potential.
 Perhaps I will never realize this potential, but I nevertheless am inspired by what is already within me.
 I wonder if it’s this way for everybody.
 We see what we could do if we only overcame whatever limitations are in us, and we feel a zesty excitement.